-Beef: Select or better, 1100 lbs. & up Rabbits: Minimum 3.5-5.5 lbs. each Swine: USDA 1 & 2, 230-290 lbs. -ARBA Regulations Goats: 65 pounds min 110 lbs. max Chickens: Minimum 4 1/2 lbs. each Sheep: Choice 100 lbs. or over Turkey: Minimum 15lbs
+Beef: Select or better, 1100 lbs. & up Rabbits: Minimum 3.5-5.5 lbs. each

+Swine: USDA 1 & 2, 230-290 lbs. -ARBA Regulations

+Goats: 65 lbs min. - 120 lbs. max Chickens: Minimum 4 1/2 lbs. each

+Sheep: Choice 100 lbs. or over Turkey: Minimum 15lbs
-4. Initial scale weight, without the 3% shrink, will be used to determine eligibility of the animal for the show & sale.

-- 5. All sale animals meeting weight limitations will be evaluated by a qualified judge, as selected by the M-F Jr. Show Board, who will estimate the animal's respective grade, based on exterior finish and marbling indicators. - 6.
+- 4. Initial scale weight, without the 3% shrink, will be used to determine eligibility of the animal for the show & sale. - 5.
+All sale animals meeting weight limitations will be evaluated by a qualified judge, as selected by the M-F Jr. Show Board, who will estimate the animal's respective grade, based on exterior finish and marbling indicators. - 6.
 The order of sale will be determined by the show ring placing. - 7.
 All sale animals must be cleaned before sale. - 8.
-Each exhibitor may sell one animal except for small animals which is a pen of 3.
-Exhibitor must be 9 years of age as of Sept 1, 2022 or above to be able to sell. - 9.
+Each exhibitor may sell one animal except for small animals which is a pen of 3. - 9.
 All animals entering market classes must be sold at the auction and sent to the packer.
 List on sale sheet of approved packers. - 10.
 Each exhibitor must present their animals in the sale ring. - 11.
-Consignment of livestock will be to the M-F Jr. Show and a deduction of 4.5% of the exhibitors check will be made in lieu of any other selling charges to offset the cost of conducting the sale. - 12.
-Exhibitors are required to write personalized thank you cards to all buyers of their animals.
+Consignment of livestock will be to the M-F Jr. Show and a deduction of 4.5% of the exhibitors check will be deducted. - 12.
+Sale weight will have a 3% reduction of weigh-in weight

+- 13. Exhibitors are required to write personalized thank you cards to all buyers of their animals.
 To receive their sale check they must provide a properly addressed envelope with a postage stamp.
 Exhibitors need to provide an email address with registration as the M-F Jr. Show will be communicating via email.
 All exhibitors will receive their buyers list via email as soon as the sale has been finalized.
-FFA advisors and 4-H/Grange volunteers will also receive a copy of the buyers list. - 13.
+FFA advisors and 4-H/Grange volunteers will also receive a copy of the buyers list. - 14.
 Sale checks to exhibitors shall not be made until adequate sale funds are received from buyers.
 Buyer payments may be mailed to P.O.
-Box 379 Milton-Freewater, OR 97862 - 14.
-The sale committee reserves the right to withhold all sale proceeds from exhibitor's animals when evidence of fraud and/or deception is presented. - 15.Sale weight will be shrunk 3% of weigh-in weight. - 16.
-Maximum age limits of animal:
+Box 379 Milton-Freewater, OR 97862 - 15.
+The sale committee reserves the right to withhold all sale proceeds from exhibitor's animals when evidence of fraud and/or deception is presented. - 16.
+A ROPE HALTER MUST BE LEFT ON ALL SALE STEERS AFTER THE AUCTION. - 17.
+Underweight beef, swine, goats and sheep may be shown in feeder classes and used for showmanship.
+Only one swine per exhibitor is allowed at the show. - 18.
+Ribbon Award System: STEERS: Blue/Choice Red/ Select SHEEP/GOATS: Blue- Choice SWINE: Blue USDA 1 Red USDA 2.
+No White Ribbon animals will be allowed to sell.
+Judges and MF JR Show have the final decision.